 Photo: AVP Patricia Killen takes a moment in her busy day to join the Homerathon and declaim from the Iliad.

 Homerathon Coming: October 9!!!

 Back by popular demand, the CLAS Dept. is pleased to host its annual Homerathon (a marathon reading of an ancient epic, this year for a change Vergil's Aeneid), to be held starting in the morning in Crosby Center on Friday, Oct.
 9. Please join us and read (in English or, if you prefer, the original Latin) a portion of this immortal work, as we join together to get Aeneas out of burning Troy to the shores of Italy.
 Sign up with Dr. Oosterhuis (send an email HERE), or just drop by on the day of the event to read or just listen.
 One of the greatest of Western epics -- don't miss it!

-CLAS Open House: Tuesday, October 12, 2014
+Annual CLAS Open House: Thursday, October 15, 2015

-The Spokane Intercollegiate Research Conference (SIRC), has been cancelled for Spring 2015.
+The Spokane Intercollegiate Research Conference (SIRC), in Spring 2016.
 Normally, the Spokane Intercollegiate Research Conference is held in April in the Spokane area, at either Gonzaga University or Whitworth College.
 The conference is dedicated to promoting and recognizing distinguished, original undergraduate student research performed in partnership with faculty or other mentors.
-In the Spring of 2015, it has been replaced by the National Conference of Undergraduate Research (NCUR), which will take place on April 16-18 at Eastern Washington University.
-Deadline for papers is December 2014.
-Please see their webpage, at: NCUR.
+More information on this conference will be posted during the academic year.